Join, or Die: Legacy

 The cartoon has been reprinted and redrawn widely throughout American history.
-Variants of the cartoon have different texts, and differently labeled segments, depending on the political bodies being appealed to.
+Variants of the cartoon have different texts and differently labeled segments, depending on the political bodies being appealed to.
 During the American Revolutionary War, the image became a potent symbol of the unity displayed by the American colonists and resistance to Parliament and The Crown.
 In the 19th century, it was redrawn and used by both the Union and Confederacy during the American Civil War.

 Comedian Craig Ferguson had the cartoon tattooed on his right forearm in 2009, after becoming a United States citizen.

-President Donald Trump's Secretary of Defense, Pete Hegseth has the cartoon tattooed on his right forearm.
+United States Secretary of Defense Pete Hegseth has the cartoon tattooed on his right forearm.

+To mark the site of the United States Semiquincentennial's official time capsule a 46-foot-long granite and steel statue of Join, or Die will be installed at Independence National Historical Park, outside Independence Hall in Philadelphia.